BE STRONG AND OF GOOD COURAGE

 He was strong and very courageous!

 Partial obedience or outright disobedience to God’s Word is a clear indication of spiritual weakness and fearfulness.
-It takes courage to obey God in spite of opposition.
+It takes courage to obey God in the face of opposition!

 Apostle Paul charged his son in the faith, Timothy, to be strong in the grace of our Lord Jesus Christ so that he may be able to “Preach the word!
 Be ready in season and out of season.
 Convince, rebuke, exhort, with all longsuffering and teaching.”
 (2 Tim.
 4:2-4 NKJV).